Growing Garlic in Manitoba 1 Comment

 So why such a difference from one grower to another or one year to another?
 The reason is that it depends on the amount of stable snow cover that a grower receives in any particular year.
 If you live in a location that is very sheltered and receives a lot of snow every year (especially early in the season) then it is fairly safe to plant garlic without mulch.
 If you have an exposed location that tends to have snow blown around, then using mulch for your garlic is probably a very good idea.

-For more detailed information on topics like garlic seed, soils, planting depth, harvesting, etc. go to our growing garlic page.
+See our main Growing Garlic in Manitoba page for more detailed information on topics like garlic seed, soils, planting depth, harvesting, etc.